This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 For those wondering, I’m using Benjamin Moore’s Advance paint – uppers are Decorator’s White, and lowers are the same paint brand but color matched to Martha Stewart’s Seal.
 I love the crispness of the white (no hints whatsoever of yellow, but no visible bluish tones… color balance seems to plague this house and my photography ineptitude doesn’t help matters either).

 The paper towel roll was just a smidge too high for the cabinet (turning too low with no assistance into too high with the roll), so I squished it a little to give me just the right height.
-Another Goldilocks moment (I swear, with as often as they happen, I should rename it from the Ugg-Duck to The Goldilocks House; the name even fits the cottage-y exterior better)!
+Another Goldilocks moment (I swear, with as often as they happen, I should rename it from the Ugg-Duck to The Goldilocks House; the name even fits the cottage-y exterior better // UPDATE — I did start calling it this)!

 I had to take each drawer out to make room for the little level I was using (why are the cheapies always the ones that hang around the longest?
-I bought this pink one as part of a girly starter kit from Walmart before I moved in – which I now feel silly for buying – and it’s stuck with me for 4+ years!).
+I bought this pink one as part of a (clearly gendered marketing) starter kit from Walmart before I moved in — which I now feel silly for buying — and it’s stuck with me for 4+ years!).

 As you might be able to tell in the (blurry) photos, some of the paint chipped while moving things around (I, clumsy as can be, wound up letting them clunk together because my hands were too tied up to catch ’em).
 Guess they’ll need a touch-up soon.